In the Fall of 2016, developer

 anyone motoring through the area.

-Wawa where the Sumney Tavern is located and it
+Now envision a Wawa where the Sumney Tavern is

-you entered the parking lot on West Point Pike
+the parking lot on West Point Pike traveling

-dodging through the cars coming in the other direction,
+east, dodging through the cars coming in the

 problem for the tavern, as the daily turnover of